 - Improve your odds to rank each page higher (answering questions adds relevant content to your pages)

-- Get it featured more, as well as make your content better optimized for voice search
+- Get it featured more, as well as make your blog content better optimised for voice search

 - Improve engagement by addressing popular questions (questions are well known to grab human beings’ attention and prompt them to take a pause and start looking for an answer)